Toll From US Weekend Tornadoes Rises To At Least 40 - UrduPoint

 -

+Toll from US weekend tornadoes rises to at least 4033 minutes ago

-UNICEF warns Gaza’s children face dire health crisis amid Israeli blockade of humanitarian aid1 hour ago
+UNICEF warns Gaza’s children face dire health crisis amid Israeli blockade of humanitarian aid2 hours ago

 -